Betwixt And Between: Studying Multiracial Identity

 NEAL CONAN, HOST:

 Reginald Daniel teaches at the University of California, Santa Barbara, and joins us now from his home in Santa Barbara.
-Nice to have you with us today and congratulations.
+Congratulations.

 CONAN: In what way?

 DANIEL: Well, you know, this is not a - this is a really contested topic, and it has been since it entered the public arena around 1989, the late '80s.
 And even though I think there's much more openness - no question about it, much more openness - and discussion surrounding it, it's still a topic where there's a lot of uncertainty about what this identity is about; what the consequences would be for our society.
 So - and for me, given my age, and given how long I've been at this, there - my earlier experience was mostly one of erasure and censure, where people really were not comfortable with me talking about it.
 And I paid some prices for that, you know, both personally and professionally.

 CONAN: So that's what it was like in 1989?

 DANIEL: Yes, and even before that.
 I mean, this is - that's when I first began teaching it.
 But actually, the topic was something I had been, you know, studying for several decades prior to that.
 But 1989 was when I first taught the course.
 The students were very receptive to the course.
 It was taught in conjunction with the Latin-American and African-American studies department.
 But because it was so new, a lot of people were really apprehensive about, what is this thing?
 And in fact, even in the class - my very first class which I taught - I was really uncertain if I could get across the issue here.

 And I would use examples such as the broccoflower - you know, broccoli and cauliflower - cockapoo, and mermaids and centaurs, or other kinds of symbols of hybrid phenomena that people were aware of and - to try to get them to make a transfer from understanding that, to understanding the multiracial person.
 I was actually very concerned about that.